cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 ### GitHub Auth Provider

-To create OAuth2 application you can follow one of this instructions:
+To create OAuth2 application, follow these instructions:

-1. [Create a GitHub OAuth2 App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to obtain the need `Client ID` and `Client Secret`.
+1. [Create a GitHub OAuth2 App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to obtain `Client ID` and `Client Secret`
-2. [Configure OAuth2 Proxy with GitHub](https://github.com/bitly/oauth2_proxy#github-auth-provider) using the `Client ID` and `Client Secret` from the previous step.
+2. [Configure OAuth2 Proxy with GitHub](https://github.com/bitly/oauth2_proxy#github-auth-provider) to configure OAuth2 proxy using the `Client ID` and `Client Secret` from the previous step

 #### Create Team

-With GitHub Auth provider you need restrict access to the portal by membership users in the `github organization` and in the `team` belog to it.
+With GitHub OAuth provider you need to restrict access to the `portal` by user membership in the GitHub `organization` and in the `team` belonging to it.

 For more details read [Creating organization](https://help.github.com/articles/creating-a-new-organization-from-scratch/) and [Organizing members into teams](https://help.github.com/articles/organizing-members-into-teams/)